Course Design – Part One – Unit Structuring

 - Unit-by-unit.
 The unit-by-unit course design means that each individual unit of competency is trained and assessed as a “discreet component” of a course.
 I choose those words very deliberately.
 I wanted to use language such as “separately” or “in isolation”, but this is not the case.
 The unit may be a discreet component, but it is not delivered in isolation or separate to other units.
 In fact, there will often be a close and deliberate relationship to units that are being delivered before, parallel to and after any one unit.
 Some people may assume that unit-by-unit means a “lock-step delivery” (one after the other).
 It certainly can if this is desired, but there are many other options when you view the unit as a component that can be delivered alongside and compliment other components (units).
 When we say the course structure is “unit-by-unit” it usually means that each unit has its own discreet learning and assessment and it is not reliant on the learning and assessment of other units.
 As you will see as we progress, there are contradictions to this because, learning design is flexible.
 But, the central concept about unit-by-unit remains, each unit has its own discreet learning and assessment.

 - Clustering.
 Clustering for course design can take many forms and this short paragraph will not do it justice, but I will do my best.
 Clustering is the process of developing learning and assessment to meet the requirements for groups of units of competency which have a related work function and/or industry / enterprise need.
 We may group (cluster) units together for learning and assessment because they are performed together in the workplace (work activity cluster).
-We may group units together because they have a common or linked through application in a project activity (project cluster).
+We may group units together because they have a common or are linked through application in a project activity (project cluster).
 Lastly, we may group units together because they share many of the same knowledge or skills (common knowledge and skills cluster).
 Clustering units of competency for delivery usually means that we analyse the knowledge from all units in the cluster and make a comprehensive list of knowledge.
 We then remove the duplication of knowledge and then order the knowledge for logic (maybe simple to complex).
 We also analyse the skills or tasks that are required by the units in the cluster and make a list of these, remove the duplication, and order these skills according to the workplace requirements.
 We may combine some of these skills into tasks that reflect the way this work is performed.
 We then overlay this list of knowledge and skills (tasks) and massage them into a logical learning sequence and insert assessment at logical points in the sequence.
 We insert the assessment tasks usually when students have had the opportunity to properly develop their skills through practice and feedback prior to assessment.
 Now you have a learning and assessment pathway for a group of units of competency with no duplication of training or assessment which usually means it is very efficient.
 At least, that is how I do it.
 We then repeat the process for all units in clusters and sequence the clusters for delivery as a course.
 Easy!
 Seriously, its not that easy, but you get the picture.

 - Holistic.
 Holistic course design is almost lost to the sector and is something I encounter very rarely these days.
 Designing a course holistically was very common under a module based curriculum design.
 It is very similar to clustering except on a larger scale.
 We take all of the knowledge from all units and synthesise these down to a unique list of knowledge in a logical learning sequence.
 We analyse all of the skills in all units of competency and synthesise these down to a unique list of tasks that align with the workplace expectation.
 We overlay these and massage them into a logical learning sequence and insert assessment at logical points in the sequence.
 The point is with holistic course design, the units of competency have basically disappeared into the background and are only identifiable via a very complex mapping document.
 There are also no or very few exit points where the student can exit with units of competency achieved.
 It is common that the student needs to complete the entire course to be issued any units of competency.
 Holistic course design is still occasionally seen delivered in RTOs where the overriding focus is on the personnel capability development going into very specific roles and the quality of the skills being developed.
 A couple of examples include large enterprise RTOs such as Defence, policing, aviation or niche private RTOs delivering very high end training in things like aviation, paramedicine or performing arts.
-Units of competency in these examples are secondary to designing and delivering training which results in very high end and durable skill development where the margin for error can either have major consequences or the industry itself will accept nothing other than perfection.
+Units of competency in these examples are secondary to designing and delivering training which results in very high end and durable skill development where the margin for error can either have major consequences or the industry itself will accept nothing other than perfection (performing arts).
 Why use units of competency at all?
-Because the RTO is either obliged to deliver Nationally Recognised Training to align with the accepted (mandated) national quality framework (think government enterprise RTOs) or the training may be funded via VET Student Loans and therefore needs to align with a nationally recognised qualification.
+Because the RTO is either obliged to deliver Nationally Recognised Training to align with the accepted (mandated) national quality framework (think government enterprise RTOs) or the training may be funded via VET Student Loans and therefore needs to align with a nationally recognised qualification (aviation).

 In Part Two of this article series on unit-by- unit course design we commence by taking a look at the training development process of Analyse, Design, Develop, Deliver and Evaluate.
 I hope you can continue the journey.